 Except as otherwise determined by the Compensation Committee or in connection with a change in control, branch options become exercisable in one-third installments on each of the first, third, and fifth anniversaries of the date of grant.
 Upon exercise of a branch option, the participant is required to enter into a stock subscription agreement.
-The per share exercise price of any branch option may not be less than the greatest of (1) the fair market value per share of common stock as of the end of the related performance period, (2) such fair market value as of the date of grant, and (3) \$1.73.
+The per share exercise price of any branch option may not be less than the greatest of (1) the fair market value (as defined in the branch option plan) per share of common stock as of the end of the related performance period, (2) such fair market value as of the date of grant, and (3) \$100.